Zproom/Foorum/README.md

 **styles.css** styles the app's templates and helps make the app mobile-responsive.
 The app uses Bootstrap and Font Awesome for additional styling (e.g. buttons and the like icon).

-## Additional Information

-I was able to incorporate most of the desired features in this project, with the exception of a notification system (best outcome).
-I was also hoping to embed YouTube videos in posts and comments, but more essential features took precedence.
-I also encountered a minor issue when editing posts and comments.
-If a user edits a post or comment that includes a link in the content, the link will display as normal text (not clickable) when the user saves their edits using the API.
-Since URLs in the post content are converted to clickable links using Django's urlize filter, the user must reload the page in order for the URL text to become a link.
-This isn't a huge issue, but it is still annoying.
-I hope to continue working on Foorum and resolve these issues soon.